Australia’s most decorated soldier loses multiple defamation claims against media who accused him of war crimes - KESQ

 By Hilary Whiteman, CNN

-Brisbane, Australia (CNN) — Australia’s most decorated solider has lost a high stakes defamation case that centered on whether he committed war crimes in Afghanistan with a judge dismissing multiple claims he had brought against three newspapers in a trial.
+Brisbane, Australia (CNN) — Australia’s most decorated solider lost a multi-million dollar defamation case against three newspapers who accused him of committing war crimes in Afghanistan – including the murder of unarmed prisoners – as a judge ruled their reports met the standards of truth.

-Besanko found Thursday that the papers established substantial truth in a number of claims, but not all of them.
+Besanko found Thursday that The Age, The Sydney Morning Herald, and The Canberra Times established substantial truth in a number of claims about Ben Roberts-Smith, but not all of them.
 In some cases, he found the papers established contextual truth, which is also a defense under Australia’s Defamation Act.
 In others, he found that the papers had not established the truth.

 Besanko also found there was substantial truth to claims that Roberts-Smith shot dead a man with a prosthetic leg in Afghanistan with a machine gun, then took the prosthetic leg back to Australia and encouraged his soldiers to use it as a drinking vessel.

-The finding of truth for the most serious allegations batters the already damaged reputation of Roberts-Smith, who was awarded Australia’s highest medal for gallantry and once feted for his bravery and leadership.
+The finding of truth for the most serious allegations batters the already damaged reputation of Roberts-Smith, who was awarded Australia’s highest medal for gallantry, the Victoria Cross, and was feted as a hero for his bravery and leadership.

+His honors extended beyond the battlefield – in 2013 he was named “Father of the Year,” posing for photos with his young family.

+But that reputation began to fall apart after two veteran reporters investigated allegations that he and his SAS units committed war crimes while in Afghanistan.

 The Age, The Sydney Morning Herald, and The Canberra Times had relied on a truth defense for a series of articles published in 2018 that painted the elite soldier as a bully and murderer who lied to protect his reputation.